awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/example_lookoutvision_DetectAnomalies_section.md

 The following code example shows how to detect anomalies in an image with a trained Lookout for Vision model\.

+**Note**
+The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Have feedback on a code example?
+[Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.

 For more information, see [Detecting anomalies in an image](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/inference-detect-anomalies.html)\.

 ------
 #### [ Python ]

 **SDK for Python \(Boto3\)**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/lookoutvision#code-examples)\.

 ```